 8. EC-16 (6-8 Megatons)

 The EC-16 was an “emergency capability” nuclear device and the only thermonuclear device deployed that required a cooling system.
-Five devices were delivered to the U.S. arsenal in Jan.
-1954, but they were quickly replaced when the more stable and easier to deploy B-14s and B-17s became operational later that year.
+Five devices were delivered to the U.S. arsenal in January 1954, but they were quickly replaced when the more stable and easier-to-deploy B-14s and B-17s became operational later that year.

 9. EC-14 (7 Megatons)

-The EC-14 was the first solid-fuel thermonuclear weapon deployed by the U.S. It was only deployed as an emergency capability in Feb.
-1954.
+The EC-14 was the first solid-fuel thermonuclear weapon deployed by the U.S. Only five were ever produced, and production ended in early 1954.
+By April of that same year, the EC-14 was tested during the Castle Union nuclear test, yielding 6.9 Megatons.
+It was only ever deployed as an emergency capability.
 The EC-14 was retired in Oct.
-1954 and many of them were converted to B-17s.
+1954, and many of them were converted to B-17s.